corda/corda/docs/source/tutorial-cordapp.rst

 We recommend editing your IntelliJ preferences so that you use the gradle runner - this means that the quasar utils plugin will make sure that some flags (like ``-javaagent`` - see "Alternatively..." below) are set for you.

-To switch to using the gradle runner:
+To switch to using the Gradle runner:

 * Navigate to ``Build, Execution, Deployment -> Build Tools -> Gradle -> Runner`` (or search for `runner`)